-The Peer Education program is a student-based SAPAC volunteer program that works to educate the campus community on the issues of sexual violence.
-We provide educational workshops on the issues of sexual assault, intimate partner violence, sexual harassment, and stalking to the University of Michigan community.
-Peer educators are trained to educate, facilitate discussions, and provide resources for students in residence halls, classrooms, co-ops, sororities, fraternities, and students groups and organizations.
+The Peer Education program is a student-based SAPAC volunteer program that works to educate the campus community on healthy relationships and preventing sexual misconduct.
+Peer educators are trained to provide educational opportunites and facilitate discussions for students in residence halls, classrooms, co-ops, sororities, fraternities, and students groups and organizations.

-Upon request, our SAPAC Volunteer Programs provide educational programs on systems of oppression as they relate to sexual violence for UM students.
-Programs are facilitated by SAPAC Peer Educator (PE) or Bystander Intervention & Community Engagement (BICE) student volunteers.
+Upon request, our SAPAC Volunteer Programs provide educational programs and general information handouts and resouces on systems of oppression as they relate to sexual violence for UM students.

 Entire Month of November!
 Need a good reason to grow a beard?
 Keep your face warm, and your sex consensual!
 Beards of all kinds are encouraged to participate in whatever creative way possible!

 Pure Barre in Ann Arbor prides itself in giving back to the community, and SAPAC was fortunate to be the beneficiary of a donation class held on November 13 at Pure Barre.
 Members of SAPAC who attended gave the class and environment at Pure Barre great reviews!
 SAPAC is honored to be a part of generous community support from organizations such as Pure Barre.
 With Pure Barre’s help, SAPAC is able to celebrate 25 years of teaching, leading, and healing as well as look f